Deep Fakes in Elections (S.23) - Overview & Analysis

 The Good:

-• Provides clarity on AI-generated content.
+• Provides clear disclosures on AI-generated content.

 The Bad: